simonstadler1/MPC-for-line-following-Arduino-Zumo-Shield/README.md

 This project presents a model predictive Controller (MPC) for a low-cost, line-following robot on Arduino Uno using a tree-based MPC and a Kalman filter for sensor fusion.
-The mobile Robot used in this project is the Arduino Shield v1.2.
+The Arduino Uno R3 was used and the mobile Robot used in this project is the Arduino Shield v1.2.

 The program is optimized for tight RAM/flash budgets and real-time control and has the following features.